alinnman/celestial-navigation/maths/sphere-proof.md

 Refuting the mathematical proofs (a priori).
 Then you will have to wrestle against titans such as
 [Carl Friedrich Gauss](https://en.wikipedia.org/wiki/Carl_Friedrich_Gauss).
+3. If steps 1 or 2 fail you may go to the [axioms](axioms.md) in order to use other fundamental views and maybe formulate new axioms.
+But doing so will make the entire proof structure void and invalid.
+The discussion will need to seek some other non-scientific ground.

 I say Good Luck to anyone accepting the challenge to do such a confrontation!